arishokri/linux-utilities/Asus-zen-duo/README.md

 * You can also copy the `brightness-sync-service` to `/etc/systemd/system/` and start a service.
 * But I want more control over this function and I might not always want to have this service running.
 So instead I add the functionalities directly to the `.bashrc` provided here.
 * Make sure that these functions are **executed as `sudo` (see above)**.

+## Disable VRR
+If Variable Refresh Rate (VRR) for the screen is causing any issues with the system or eyes trains, you can follow these steps to disable it on startup.
+We basically need to pass `i915.enable_psr=0 amdgpu.vrr_support=0` to kernel on startup.

+1. Edit the GRUB config file in `/etc/default/grub`.
+2. Find the line that starts with `GRUB_CMDLINE_LINUX_DEFAULT` and add the following to the end of the line: `i915.enable_psr=0`.
+So it should look like this `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash i915.enable_psr=0"`.
+3. Update GRUB using `sudo update-grub`.
+4. Reboot the system.
+5. Make sure the command is passed to kernel by `cat /proc/cmdline`.